 Course for Direct Support Professionals

-The course consists of 6 weekly, webinar-style sessions via Zoom (105 minutes each) where the course facilitator will demonstrate how the information reviewed during sessions can be applied in the day-to-day support of people with IDD-MH.
-Each session will host 75-minutes of instruction and a 30-minute office hour session will follow for more in depth discussion with questions and answers.
+The course consists of six weekly, webinar-style sessions via Zoom (105 minutes each), teaching best practices in providing positive, therapeutic interventions for people with IDD and mental health needs.
+Each session will demonstrate how the information reviewed can be directly applied in the day-to-day support of people with IDD-MH.

 Registration is $149 per person and participants can receive University of New Hampshire Continuing Education Units and a Certificate of Completion for MHIDD Training for Direct Support Professionals.